kworkr/repo/index.md

 ## An Introspective Study of Cardinality Estimation in SPARQL
-We performed an extensive experiments to show the ...
+We performed an extensive experiments to show the ... abstract ...

 ### Persistent URI & Licence:
 All of the data and results presented in our experimental study are available at [https://github.com/kworkr/repo/](https://github.com/kworkr/repo/) under [Apache License 2.0](https://github.com/lemon-alt/rdf/blob/master/LICENSE) .

 ### How does it work?

 #### 1. Generating SHACL Shapes Graph:
     Given and RDF graph, we used [shaclgen](https://pypi.org/project/shaclgen/) library to generate its SHACL shapes graph.